zencd/free-xml-java-parser/README.md

 # free-xml-java-parser

-An XML parser which parses a string into a Java object tree basing on the given class structure only, without any annotations and directives.
+A very simple XML parser which parses a string into a Java object tree basing on the given class structure only, without any annotations and directives.

 Sample usage: